rickyyR/Bayscraper/README.md

 # HtmlUnit_SpringServlet_WebScraper_Prototype
 Some project i am playing with.
-Using [HtmlUnit](https://htmlunit.sourceforge.io/), [Gson](https://github.com/google/gson) and [Spring](https://spring.io/) to scan listings from [eBay Kleinanzeigen](https://www.ebay-kleinanzeigen.de/) and save them to .json.
+Using HtmlUnit and Spring to scan listings from "eBay Kleinanzeigen" and save them to .csv.
 Run as a servlet with Spring!